As an Amazon Associate, Reel Adventure Fishing earns from qualifying purchases.

 The current world IGFA record for Mahi is an 87 pounds (39.5 kg) fish caught in the Gulf of Papagayo, Costa Rica in 1976, but schooling Mahi Mahi are often caught in a range of a few pounds to up to 20 pounds.
-However, it is not uncommon to catch them in the 20-30 pounds range with catches of males or “bulls” in the 50 pound vicinity not unheard of.
+However, it is not uncommon to catch them in the 20-30 pounds range with catches of males or “bulls” in the 50-pound vicinity not unheard of.
 Larger Mahi tend to travel alone or in male-female pairs.

 There is sometimes confusion over the name Dolphin when referring to Dolphin Fish.
-Although Mahi are often referred to as Dolphin Fish, there is absolutely have no relation to the Dolphin (Porpoise) which is a mammal and an air-breathing species.
-Mahi Mahi are fish and and, like all fish, breathe in water.
+Although Mahi are often referred to as Dolphin Fish, there is absolutely no relation to the Dolphin (Porpoise) which is a mammal and an air-breathing species.
+Mahi Mahi are fish and, like all fish, breathe in water.

-Mahi Mahi Fishing Locations
+Mahi Fishing Locations

-Mahi Mahi are a blue-water, open ocean, highly migratory schooling fish found around the world in tropical and subtropical waters at depths up to 280 feet, but are more commonly found around 120 feet or so.
+Mahi are a blue-water, open ocean, highly migratory schooling fish found around the world in tropical and subtropical waters at depths up to 280 feet, but are more commonly found around 120 feet or so.

-In North America they are targeted along the Pacific coast, particularly in the Gulf of California, off the coast of Costa Rica as well as offshore in the Atlantic Ocean from New Jersey down to Florida.
+In North America, they are targeted along the Pacific coast, particularly in the Gulf of California, off the coast of Costa Rica as well as offshore in the Atlantic Ocean from New Jersey down to Florida.

 Other popular locations for the species include the waters around Hawaii, Southeast Asia, and along the coast of Oman in the Arabian Sea.

 The rest of the school will usually follow and stay nearby.
 Chum with cut bait or glass minnows will bring them in close and put them in a frenzy.
 For a wild and exciting experience start casting your spinning rods/fly rods with yellow or white bucktail jigs/flies.
-Usually they will hit so fast you just have time to set the hook as it hits the water.
+Usually, they will hit so fast you just have time to set the hook as it hits the water.

-A very different technique uses land based kites, instead of boats and rods, as the mechanism for delivering the terminal tackle at the end of a fishing line.
+A very different technique uses land-based kites, instead of boats and rods, as the mechanism for delivering the terminal tackle at the end of a fishing line.
 This method has been used to catch mahi-mahi from cliff tops in Hawaii.

-Mahi Mahi cooking
+Mahi Mahi Cooking and Eating

 Mahi Mahi is a great all-around fish for just about any cooking method you want to use.
 Poach it, steam it, fry it, bake it, grill it—it’s all good.
 Just be careful not to overcook it.

-More on Mahi Fishing
+Last Word on Mahi Fishing

-Mahi Mahi, or Dorado, are some of the most exciting game fish you will ever catch in the open ocean.
+Mahi Mahi, or Dorado, are some of the most exciting gamefish you will ever catch in the open ocean.
 This beautifully colored fish can be found in all tropical and temperate seas of the world.
 When hooked they put up a terrific fight with almost neon colors while putting up an exciting, high jumping, tail-walking display.